socialtables/saml-protocol/README.md

 # SAML-Protocol
-A SAML protocol implementation for both service and identity providers.
+A SAML protocol implementation.
 Supports the following features:

 - creation of authentication requests, assertions, and failure responses
 - request and response signing and verification